Funding opportunity

 International applicants

-Under the UKRI and Research Council of Norway Money Follows Cooperation agreement a project co-lead (international) (previously co-investigator) can be based in a Norwegian institution.
+As EPSRC is a lead funder for this opportunity, the UKRI and Research Council of Norway Money Follows Cooperation agreement applies therefore a project co-lead (international) can be based in a Norwegian institution.

 Resubmissions